ChristopherMNeal/mr-robogers-neighborhood/README.md

 Test: "It should return "" if no number is inputted."
 Code: mrRobogerTranslator();
 Expected Output: ""
-Note: makeNumberArray test 3 makes this test no longer necessary.
+Note: makeNumberArray() test 3 makes this test obsolete.

 Describe: mrRoboger()